cbutler01/OIRE-Fuzzy-String/README.md

 having a significant impact on students and the course number and title of classes students mention as favorites during their time at Tufts.

+## Steps to Completion
+- [x] Outline the steps that must be taken before the Excel file is read by the script
+- [x] Provide users with an initial informational launch and the option to select the survey mode ("Significant Impact" or "Best Course")
+- [x] Implement the algorithm for processing the "Significant Impact" survey
+- [x] Implement the algorithm for processing the "Best Course" survey
+- [ ] Add matching of professor names in the "Best Course" survey
+- [x] Provide output acknowledging the completion of the script and outline the expected output
+- [ ] Debug and adjust fuzzy string thresholds

 ## Steps before Running
 Before running this program, make sure you have [Python 3](https://www.python.org/downloads) and